WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### How do I set custom fee rate?

+Go to `Settings` and under the UI category turn on `Manual fee entry`.
-To set your own custom fee, simply click on the `Fee` box and manually type the exact amount you want to spend.
+In the `Send` tab, simply click on the `Fee` box and manually type the fee rate (sat/byte) you want.
 :::

 :::details